 Top of the Tasters in the Hunters Kitchen at the Northern Shooting Show

-Of the four beak to tail recipes I shared, the favourite was the lemon chicken....narrowly pipping the arrancini to the post.
+Of the four beak to tail recipes I shared, the favourite was the lemon pheasant....narrowly pipping the arancini to the post.

 Velveting chicken is a technique used in Chinese cooking to keep the meat succulent when stir-frying, and it can of course be applied to pheasant too.
 Here's an easy solution ...Ingredients : - 250g pheasant, diced or cut into strips2 tbsp Shaoxing (Chinese rice wine) or sherry2 tbsp light soy sauce1 tbsp cornflour zest & juice of a lemonan egg white1tsp of sesame oil (optional)250ml pheasant stocksesame seeds (optional)What to do : Mix the shaoxing, soy sauce, cornflour, lemon zest, egg white & sesame oil (if using) until combined into a marinade.Stir through the pheasant pieces and leave to marinate at room temperature for 10 minutes minimum.
 If it's going to be much longer than 1/2 hour before you actually cook then pop back in the fridge.Fry off till cooked through.
 Meanwhile add the leftover marinade to the stock & sesame oil (if using), bring to the boil and reduce to your desired consistency.
 Add lemon juice & season to taste.
 Enjoy some deliciously succulent pheasant with rice, noodles or in a stir fry.